Corona Treatment

 These processes can also be offline, treating parts manually loaded, or presented via a rotary table or bowl feeder.
 RotoTEC and SyrinTEC are often used for coating adhesion, label application or print adhesion, especially for safety critical print.

-Low Frequency - SpotTEC
+Low Frequency Corona - SpotTEC

 Our low frequency system, SpotTEC, is a cost effective solution, ideal for parts, usually running up to 30m/min.
 The SpotTEC nozzle based system can run up to 65mm wide per head and requires little engineering to install in to most production lines.